 What is the most enjoyable part of your job?

 Ever since I started here 24 years ago, I have seen the organization and the orchestra continually challenge itself to see how far it could go.
 I have loved witnessing all the milestones it has been able to reach.
-Its connection to the community, the talent it has attracted both inside and outside the orchestra, the merging of the art forms, the beautification of the cultural campus, and numerous other achievements that inspire me to be part of this place.
+Its connection to the community, the talent it has attracted both inside and outside the orchestra, the merging of the art forms, the beautification of the cultural campus and numerous other achievements inspire me to be part of this place.